apache/druid/docs/querying/query-from-deep-storage.md

 Results are returned in JSON format.

-You can use the optional `page`, `resultFormat` parameters to refine your results.
+You can use the optional `page` parameter to refine your results, and `resultFormat` parameter to define the format in which the results will be presented.
 * You can retrieve the `page` information for your results by fetching the status of the completed query.
 * For `resultFormat` the following options are supported `arrayLines`,`objectLines`,`array`,`object`,`csv`.
 Default value is `object`.
 More documentation present [here](../api-reference/sql-api.md#request-body).